-If you are looking for more Elf on the Shelf Classroom ideas, you MUST check out their new Scout Elves at Play Kit.
+If you are looking for more Classroom Elf Ideas, you MUST check out their new Scout Elves at Play Kit.
 I absolutely love the idea of this kit.
 It is loaded with photos of ideas and special props that you can use to make your life easier during elf season.
 I could not wait to get this kit into the class and test out how all these neat little props work.

 Not sure about a classroom elf?
 Read about the Pros and Cons of Having a Classroom Elf.